-Operational risks are initially identified and assessed against implemented controls.
+Operational risks are initially identified through the Common Operational Risk Register (CORR) and assessed against implemented controls.
 Residual risk, outside tolerance, is given prioritised management action to reduce it within tolerance.
 Operational risk is quantitatively assessed on the basis of financial loss and misstatement.
 Potential reputational and conduct impacts are qualitatively assessed.
 There has been no material change to the measures used to assess operational risk during the reporting period.

 The Company holds economic capital, based on the SII SCR, against residual operational risk, to the extent that it cannot be eliminated by management action.
-QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £0.4bn (2017: £0.4bn).
+QRT S.25.02.21 (Appendix F.1.7) shows that the Company's undiversified SCR for operational risk is £358m (2018: £370m).
 The Company also produces specific conduct risk management information used to measure and analyse its exposure to conduct risk.

-The Company's scale and business model as a multi-business line, multi-geography and multi-channel business, creates diversification of risks and generally helps to reduce concentrations of risks particularly when risks across the Company and its subsidiaries are aggregated.
+The Company's scale and business model as a multi-business line, multi-locational and multi-channel business, creates diversification of risks and generally helps to reduce concentrations of risks particularly when risks across the Company and its subsidiaries are aggregated.
 The Company also works with a wide range of outsourcers to support delivery of its services and products.
 Further information is provided in section B.7.